-H&M has chosen to have the corporate governance report as a separate document to the annual report in accordance with chapter 6 § 8 of the Swedish Annual Accounts Act.
-The information that must be provided under chapter 6 § 6 items 3-6 of the Annual Accounts Act is included in the administration report on pages 67 of H&M's annual report for 2017 and is therefore not included in this corporate governance report.
-In accordance with chapter $6 \S 9$ of the Annual Accounts Act, the company's auditors have issued a statement on the corporate governance report that can be found on page 15.
+The company has chosen to have the corporate governance report as a separate document to the annual report, in accordance with chapter 6 section 8 of the Swedish Annual Accounts Act.
+The information that must be provided under chapter 6 section 6 items 3-6 of the Annual Accounts Act is included in the administration report on page 42 of H&M's annual report for 2019 and is therefore not included in this corporate governance report.
+In accordance with chapter 6 section 9 of the Annual Accounts Act, the company's auditors have issued a statement on the corporate governance report that can be found on page 15.

-In 2017 H&M deviated from the Code on the following point:
+In 2019 the company deviated from the Code on the following point:

 2.4 The fact that Stefan Persson, the chairman of the board, also chairs the nomination committee.
-The nomination committee is unanimous that, as the chairman of the board and the largest shareholder in H&M, Stefan Persson is the natural choice to chair H&M's nomination committee.
+The nomination committee is unanimous that, as the chairman of the board and the largest shareholder in H&M, Stefan Persson is the natural choice to chair the company's nomination committee.

-READ MORE about H&M's corporate governance $at\ about. hm. com/corporate governance.$
+Read more about H&M's corporate governance at hmgroup.com/corporategovernance.